This page contains descriptions of cycling trips submitted by members.

 The charter tent camps are typically located in public parks and high school athletic fields.
 Train tracks were not very far away, and the occasional middle-of-the-night train can interrupt one’s sleep.
 If you are a light sleeper, I recommend packing some hearing protection type ear plugs.

 I packed all my cycling gear in a carry-on bag.
 Helmet, saddle bag, shoes, pedals (packing instructions said to leave them off the bike), Garmin, GoPro, blinker, gloves, sunglasses, and kits.
 This way, if the airline lost my checked luggage, I could still ride.
 Water bottles, spare tubes and cartridges were in the checked luggage.
 TSA does not permit CO2 cartridges in carry-on luggage and batteries are not permitted in checked luggage.
-If you forget something you need for riding, you will be able to purchase it at one of the vendor tents at the start city.
+If you forget or lose something you need for riding, you will be able to purchase it at one of the vendor tents at the start city.
 They have everything!

 Vendors, Food, Food and More Food